Post-Purchase Experience··16 min read

 Planning Checklist

-Before you build, work through this list.
-It surfaces gaps before they become problems.
+Before building, work through this list.
+It surfaces gaps before they become problems during launch.

 Content audit